MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/wifi/network (POST)**

-Connects or disconnects to a network on the specified interface
+Connects or disconnects to a network on the specified interface.

 Parameters
 * interface : network interface guid